 JSS Pensioner Services will contact Classic, Classic Plus and Premium deferred members six weeks prior to their 60th birthday, and for Nuvos deferred members six weeks prior to their 65th birthday, to start the process of paying their benefits, so it is important that Pensioner Services are informed of any change of address.

 You can apply to take your benefits early from age 50 if you were employed prior to 6 April 2006, or from age 55 for those employed after 6 April 2006.
 If you take your pension early, an actuarial reduction is placed on the pension to take into consideration the expectation that the pension will be in payment for longer.
-There will also be the option for you to buy-out the reduction in your pension.If you are over age 55, please use the Actuarial Reduction and Buy Out Calculator (Excel, 227KB) - opens in new window to see how much your pension will be reduced by and the buy-out cost.
-If you are under age 55 please contact JSS at email@example.com
+There will also be the option for you to buy-out the reduction in your pension.If you are over age 55, please use the Actuarial Reduction and Buy Out Calculator (Excel, 225KB) - opens in new window to see how much your pension will be reduced by and the buy-out cost.
+If you are under age 55 please contact JSS at firstname.lastname@example.org

 If you have preserved benefits in the Classic scheme and suffer from poor health you may be eligible for ill health retirement.
 In this case, pension benefits would be paid without any reduction.
 Please contact JSS at email@example.com for more information

 If you have preserved benefits in the Classic Plus, Premium or Nuvos schemes, you can only apply for ill health retirement in cases of serious ill health where life expectancy is under 12 months.